Note: If you’re looking for step-by-step instructions on installing Fugue, check out Hello World, Part 1: Fugue Quick Setup.

 AWS Permissions and the Fugue CLI¶

 The Fugue CLI requires a particular set of AWS permissions.
-You can, of
+During the

 required permissions to run the Fugue CLI: